PicholasNaridon/String-Parser/readme.md

 ## Setup and Execution

-No extra packages have been added that are necssary to run the scripts.
-You can start either with the commands below.
+The 'npm install' will add Mocha and Chai for the test suite, and 'npm start' will execute the index.js script, which in turn runs both the basic/bonus versions.

 ```
-> $ npm run start:bonus
+> $ npm install
-> $ npm run start:basic
+> $ npm start

 ```